schwarmau/study-guide/src/general_knowledge/general_knowledge.md

 ### Git Commands

-- init
+- init - creates a new local repository
-- clone
+- clone - downloads an existing project/repo
-- diff
+- diff - shows unstaged file differences
-- commit
-- restore
+- commit - records the current state of files to version history
-- reset
+- reset - undoes all commits after the provided one
-- branch
+- branch - creates a new branch
-- checkout
+- checkout - switches to a specified branch
-- merge / mergetool
+- merge / mergetool - combine target branches
-- stash
+- stash - temporarily store current file changes
-- fetch
+- fetch - downloads repo history
-- pull
+- pull - downloads branch history
-- push
+- push - uploads local branch commits
-- cherry-pick
-- rebase

 There are others, but these are the most commonly used.